Chevrotain/chevrotain/packages/chevrotain/benchmark_web/README.md

 ### Choose the "right" scenario - CST Output

-The `parserConfig` for either mode (current/next) can be configured in [options.js](./parsers/options.js).
+The `parserConfig` for either mode (latest/next) can be configured in [options.js](./parsers/options.js).
 The `outputCst` flag can have a large impact on the performance results, so care should be taken to activate it when changes have been made to CST building scenarios and **de**-activating it when trying to emphasize the performance impact of other changes in the parsing engine.

-### The definition of `Current` mode should not be "static"
+### The definition of `latest` mode should not be "static"

 It is often convenient and even (mostly) correct to test again the latest **released** version.
-However, if there have been many changes since the last release it may more chance to compare between the master branch and the new upcoming changes.
+However, if there have been many changes since the last release, it may have more chance to compare between the master branch and the new upcoming changes.

-This can be accomplished by building and bundling `chevrotain.js` from master and the modifying [options.js](./parsers/options.js) so the "current" mode will load the locally built bundle instead of the last one released to npmjs (via unpkg.com).
+This can be accomplished by building and bundling `chevrotain.js` from master and the modifying [options.js](./parsers/options.js) so the "latest" mode will load the locally built bundle instead of the last one released to npmjs (via unpkg.com).

 Note that when switching